markgreene74/whistab/README.md

 # whistab
-Where Have I Seen This Actor Before - A simple application to answer a simple question
+Where Have I Seen This Actor|Actress Before - A simple application to answer a simple question

 ## Requirements
 - Python `>=3.10.4`